We may earn money or products from the companies mentioned in this post.

 Despite its size and price, it works as well as the larger, more expensive machines.
 However, the 190-pound weight stack would be no match to machines that come with two weight stacks weighing 150 pounds each.

-This cable machine by Titan Fitness is a no-fuss functional training machine for home use.
+This Titan Plate Loaded Functional Trainer is a no-fuss functional training machine for home use.
 With no integrated weight stacks, you may add as much or as little weight you desire to the machine, which makes it ideal for both amateurs and advanced users.

 - Four fixed pulleys